* This is the Professional Version. *

-If Wilson disease is suspected, slit-lamp examination for Kayser-Fleischer rings is required, and serum ceruloplasmin and copper levels and 24-h urinary copper excretion are measured.
+If Wilson disease is suspected, slit-lamp examination for Kayser-Fleischer rings is required, and serum ceruloplasmin levels and 24-h urinary copper excretion are measured.
+Serum copper levels may be measured, but ceruloplasmin levels are usually sufficient.
 Transaminase levels are also often measured; high levels are consistent with the diagnosis.

 Serum ceruloplasmin (normally 20 to 35 mg/dL) is usually low in Wilson disease but can be normal.
 It can also be low in heterozygous carriers and those with other liver disorders (eg, viral hepatitis, drug- or alcohol-induced liver disease).
 A low ceruloplasmin level in a patient with a Kayser-Fleischer ring is diagnostic.
 Also, a level of < 5 mg/dL is highly suggestive regardless of clinical findings.

 In Wilson disease, 24-h urinary copper excretion (normally, ≤ 30 μg/day) is usually > 100 μg/day.
 If serum ceruloplasmin is low and urinary copper excretion is high, diagnosis is clear.
 If levels are equivocal, measuring urinary copper excretion after penicillamine is given (penicillamine provocation test) may confirm the diagnosis; this test is not usually done in adults because cutoff values are not well-established.